 If you live in an older home, your ductwork might not be sufficient for today’s high-efficiency HVAC systems.
-Ducts and their related parts—seams, seals and joists—begin to deteriorate around 15 years.
-They hit their maximum life span around 20 to 25 years.
+Ducts and their related parts—seams, seals and joists—begin to break down around 15 years.
+They arrive at their maximum life span around 20 to 25 years.

 Ductwork also expands and contracts throughout the change in temperatures.
-These changes over the years can cause it to break apart and leak.
-Leaks can drive up your heating and cooling bills and cause poor indoor air quality.
-Cracked ducts can pull in and spread pollen, dust and other impurities.
+These movements over the years can cause it to break apart and leak.
+Leaks can increase your utility bills and cause poor indoor air quality.
+Separated ducts can pull in and spread pollen, dust and other impurities.

-Your attic, crawl space, garage or other uninsulated space could be where some of your ductwork is located.
-Water buildup can form during high temperatures, causing rust to eat through the metal.
+Your attic, crawl space, garage or other uninsulated space could house some of your ductwork.
+Water buildup can appear during high temperatures, causing rust to eat through the metal.

 5 Signs You Need to Replace Your Ductwork

-There are several other clues that can indicate ductwork needs to be replaced:
+There are a couple of other clues that can indicate ductwork needs to be replaced:

 1.Your ducts are more than 15 years old.